openbmc/phosphor-logging/README.md

     https://<BMC IP address>//xyz/openbmc_project/network/config/attr/HostName
 ```

+#### Disabling remote logging
+Remote logging can be disabled by writing 0 to the port, or an empty string("")
+to the IP.

 #### Changing the rsyslog server
 When switching to a new server from an existing one (i.e the address, or port,
 or both change), it is recommended to disable the existing configuration first.

 ## Adding application specific error YAML
 * This document captures steps for adding application specific error YAML files